ahlstromcj/seq66/ROADMAP.md

         It might be nice to stick with Qmake, but it's been deprecated by Qt.
         There should be no need for both the build systems we use at present:
         Autotools and Qmake.
+    *   As of 0.99.25, we use Meson, with Qmake left in use for QtCreator.
     *   The libraries libseq66, sessions, seq\_portmidi, and seq\_rtmidi will
         be split into separate projects for better re-use.
-    *   A new namespace would be in order:  seqx or somesuch.
+    *   A new namespace would be in order.

 ##  Engines

     *   Remove the Mac and Windows support from our derivative "portmidi" library.
     *   Move the support to our derivative "rtmidi" library.
+But we are working on a more comprehensive "rtmidi" library in the rtl66 projects.

 ##  Executables